Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 		"framework_type": "qb-core", //Change to ESX if that is your framework "police_job_names": ["police"], //A list of police jobs to receive notifications and manage the BOLO system "allowed_to_place_groups": ["admin"] //A list of QBCore permission groups allowed to add new cameras },
+  "command_names": { //Set the names for the commands
+		"add_bolo_plate": "addplate", //The command for adding a plate to the standalone BOLO system "remove_bolo_plate": "delplate", //The command for removing a plate from the standalone BOLO system "spawn_new_cam": "spawnnewcam", //The command for spawning a new camera using the gun system "cancel_new_spawn": "cancelcamplacement", //The command for canceling a new camera spawn "reload_config": "adminconfigreload", //The command for reloading the config.json without restarting the script "position_debug_display": "position", //The command for getting a present position and heading within the game "upload_client_log": "uploadnewclientlog", //The command for uploading a client log to the server a support rep may ask you to do this
+		"upload_server_log": "uploadnewlog" //The command for uploading a server log to the server a support rep may ask you to do this
+	},
 	"custom": {
 		"use_custom": false, //Set to true if you want to setup a custom permission syste